HeroBrine1st/trixnity-bridge/README.md

 using [AS API](https://spec.matrix.org/latest/application-service-api/).
 Its purpose is to outline a general bridge algorithm without interferences with your code.

-This framework is not ready for public usage, and currently lacks support for generic actors (e.g. webhooks and other accounts with ability of impersonation).
+This framework is not ready for public usage.

 This bridge features one ability many frameworks lack: it does not interfere with your code.
 You provide a framework with a stream of events from bridged service and framework provides you with a stream of events from